shermozle/SnowCannon/README.md

 * [measured] [measured], for SnowCannon performance metrics
 * [fluent-logger] [fluent-logger], for logging events to [Fluentd] [fluentd]

+Note that _using_ Fluentd for logging is optional - but the dependency is required.

 ## Getting started

 First, you need to [install Node.js] [node-install].